ooRexx/ooRexx/platform/unix/macos/install/Readme_ooRexx.txt

 How To install ooRexx 5 on macOS as a permanent single user installation

-1. Copy the ooRexx5 image (.dmg file) to the desktop or to a folder.
-Image name will show version and revision such as ooRexx-5.0.0-12313.macOS.arm64.x86_64
+1. Copy the latest ooRexx5 image (.dmg file) from Sourceforge to the desktop or to a folder.
+The image name will show version and revision such as ooRexx-5.0.0-12317.macOS.arm64.x86_64.

-2. Mount the image by double clicking on it
+2. Mount the image by double clicking on it.

-3. Drag ooRexx5 to the Applications icon
+3. Drag ooRexx5 to the Applications icon.

 For Mojave and before:
 4a.
-Add "export PATH=/Applications/ooRexx5/bin:$PATH" to .bash_profile
+Add "export PATH=/Applications/ooRexx5/bin:$PATH" to .bash_profile.

 For Catalina:
 4b.
 Add "export PATH=/Applications/ooRexx5/bin:$PATH" to .zshrc
-(This is dependent on what shell you are using for default)
+(This is dependent on what shell you are using for default).

 5. On at least Mojave and beyond Apple has decided to set a "Quarantine" extended attribute on files downloaded from the Internet.
 Check if